 This is the average order amount from individual sales.
 In this example, the average order value is $2,500, but in most cases average order amounts can be much higher and this does not take into account the lifetime value of a new customer or client.

 Website Design and Development Cost: $10,000

 This budget is the one-time spend to develop a basic website structure and the foundation for online marketing action items.
 This can include design, technology, content, photography and all other costs needed to launch the website and social media sites.
-This does not include the ongoing web marketing work for content, website updates and other web marketing costs.
+This does not include the ongoing strategic digital marketing work for content, website updates and other strategic digital marketing costs.

 Monthly Web Marketing Spend: $3,000